 - Lacking an efficient collaboration environment or contract management solution to execute the NDA.

-While a seller’s delay might equally disadvantage numerous PE funds, a buyer’s inefficiencies put it at a disadvantage compared to PE managers that turn around NDAs quickly.
+While an investment bank’s delay might equally disadvantage numerous PE funds, a buyer’s inefficiencies put it at a disadvantage compared to managers that turn around NDAs quickly and gain access to the target company’s data room sooner.

 2. Poorly managed NDA negotiations create reputational risk

-A private equity NDA often sets the tone for what it will be like for the two parties to work together, and a challenging process can create a preference in one party to work with someone else.
+A private equity NDA often sets the tone for what it will be like for the two parties to work together.
+A challenging process can create a preference in a seller to work with a different asset management firm or for a manager to walk away from a target company and pursue a different deal.

-Depending on a PE manager’s processes and internal bandwidth to manage a high volume of NDAs, the firm might rely on deal professionals or outside counsel to negotiate these agreements.
-Unfortunately, either situation can have negative consequences.
+Depending on an asset manager’s processes and internal bandwidth to manage a high volume of NDAs, the firm might rely on deal professionals or outside counsel to negotiate these agreements.
+Both situations can have negative consequences.

 Unprepared deal professionals might not fully consider future risks to the firm when agreeing to NDA provisions.
 Outside counsel might be better prepared to consider risk but are often unresponsive, fail to understand terms material to the business teams, or are too rigid during negotiations.

-3. Rigid NDA terms can prematurely end the PE deal process
+3. Rigid NDA terms can prematurely end the deal process

-For example, a PE firm might call for particular terms, such as a residuals clause, that a target company would reject.
-Or a target company might include provisions in the NDA that raise red flags for potential buyers, such as:
+For example, an asset manager might call for particular terms, such as a residuals clause, that a target company would reject.
+Or an investment bank might include provisions that raise red flags for potential buyers, such as:

-- Limiting a PE firm’s conversations with industry contacts
+- Limiting a manager’s conversations with industry contacts

 - Requiring too long of a duration